 - Haddock (Knitted headwear) – warm and comfortable hand-knitted headbands and beanies.
 You find their main shop in Henningsvaer.

-- Catrine Linder Jewelry – Swedish jewelry designer Cathrine Linder’s shop in Henningsvaer is well worth a stop.
+- Catrine Linder Jewelry – Jewelry designer Cathrine Linder’s shop in Henningsvaer is well worth a stop.

 - Lysstøperiet in Henningsvær – hand made candles.